datacamp-content-public/datavizforhumanitarians/chapter1.md

 `@instructions`
 Adding to  the code in the last exercise

 1.  add labels to the x and y axis using _xlab_ and _ylab_ .
-Enter "
+Label the x axis "size of diamond in carat" and label the y axis "price of diamond in dollars"
-2.  change the transparency of the dots by adjusting the _alpha_
+2.  add in how the cut of a diamond affects the price usng _shape_
-3.  instead of using color to represent the clarity, use _alpha_
+3.  explore changing the transparency of the graph by adjusting the _alpha_

 `@hint`
 are you serious?